schooldataservices/gcp_iota/README.md

 ### Notes
 - Ensure that the SFTP server, Google Cloud Storage, and BigQuery environments are properly configured with the necessary permissions and access credentials.
 - Ensure that the service account associated with the connection has proper IAM credentials to interact with GCS and Big Query.

+### Potential Concerns and Improvements

+-ORGANIZATION
+-Figure out writing to the SFTP for EIS scrape, and then start getting folders nested.

+-PRE-PROCESSING
+-Potential with headers issues

+-DATA TYPES
+-Create more complex pre-processing modules to maintain the dtypes -Potential data type issues, doing calculations on column data when they are coming across as strings.